ianfhunter/GNOLL/README.md

 ### Installing

-Getting Dice installed on your system (currently you can't do this)
+Getting Dice Tower installed on your system (currently you can't do this)

 Compile binary